jhpyyk/turn-timer/README.md

 ## Possible future features

+- Skip: player is skipped for this round
 - Change player turn order
 - Mercy time: if a player's time runs out, there's an option to give them more
 - Increment option: add time on every turn

+## Availability

+- APK is available in releases
+- Expo Go URL: exp://exp.host/@jhpyyk/turn-timer
+- Try it on Snack: https://snack.expo.dev/@jhpyyk/turn-timer-snack

+May be published in Google Play Store in the future.